mohamedhayibor/bos-bikes/README.md

 ```
   > bikes `station-id`
 ```
-Basically the bikes command and whatever bikes you want to check.
+Basically the bikes command and whatever station you want to check.

-At first use, you will obviously not know the id of a particular station.
+At first, you will obviously not know the id of a particular station.
-You can get that with the command `bikes --help`.
+You can get that with the command `bikes`.
 It is a deliberate api design decision.
 The reality is that you most frequently use only 3 to 4 stations anyways.
-By your fourth use you will know the id by heart (one or two digits)
+By your fourth use, you will know the id by heart (one or two digits).
+Then you can pretty much make the query in less a second.

 ## Station's names and ids